 Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

-In this article, you will learn how to identify a defective hard drive on a Linux Dedicated Server and how to prepare for the replacement.
+In this article, we'll show you how to identify a defective hard disk on a Linux Dedicated Server with software RAID and prepare the server for the replacement of the defective disk.

 Please Note

-This article assumes that you have basic knowledge of Linux server administration.
-If you have any questions or need assistance regarding the replacement of a defective hard drive, please contact IONOS Customer Support.
+This article assumes you have basic knowledge of server administration with Linux.
+If you have any questions regarding the replacement of a defective hard disk or need assistance, please contact IONOS Customer Service.

-In order to ensure the highest possible reliability, it is necessary that you monitor the software RAID of your Dedicated Servers.
-If you discover that a hard drive is defective or receive a notification email about a defective hard drive, you must contact customer service to arrange for the hard drive replacement.
-This requires that you identify the defective hard drive and prepare the server for the replacement.
+In order to ensure the highest possible reliability, it is necessary that you monitor the software RAID of your Dedicated Server.
+If you discover that a hard disk is defective or you receive a notification email about a defective hard disk, you must contact IONOS Customer Service to arrange for the hard disk to be replaced.
+This requires that you identify the defective hard disk and prepare the server to replace the defective disk.

-RAID systems enable greater reliability and/or higher speed capabilities.
+RAID systems allow for greater fail-safety and/or speed.
 However, they are not a substitute for regular backups.
-To avoid data loss, we recommend that you back up your data regularly.
-Also, make sure that you back up your data before performing the steps below to ensure the security of your data.
-For more information on creating backups, click here:
+To avoid data loss, we recommend that you back up regularly.
+Also, be sure to back up before performing the steps below to ensure the safety of your data.

 Checking the Status of the Software RAID